pronto-it-labs/firebase-demo/README.md

 # firebase-demo
-After the successfull set up and complilation of the project you can follow the below attached snapshots.
+After the successful set up and complilation of the project you can follow the below attached snapshots.

 <img src="http://res.cloudinary.com/dpldxiywo/image/upload/r_0/v1427964844/1firebasenew_gf7b90.png"/>